 3.2.
 What steps have been taken to determine whether the policy to be given effect by this Bill is consistent with the principles of the Treaty of Waitangi?

-MBIE's Employment Standards Policy team assessed the Bill against the principles of the Treaty of Waitangi and found that the Bill is consistent.
+MBIE's Employment Standards Policy team considered the Bill in light of the principles of the Treaty of Waitangi and found that the Bill is consistent.

 Consistency with the New Zealand Bill of Rights Act 1990